-- First, cracks and crevices should be sealed to eliminate passages into the home.
+- Firstly, seal cracks and crevices to eliminate passages into the home.
 If you do not seal entry points, ants will probably find their way into your house at some later time.

 - Second, scrub around entry points with a detergent (to remove the trail pheromone) and spray a residual insecticide around entry points.

-Bait treatments and insecticides can be used to control ants in both the outside ant nest and inside.
-To be effective baits must be placed in areas where ants frequent, eaten and be taken back to the nest.
+Bait treatments and insecticides can be used to control ants.
+To be effective, baits must be placed in areas where ants frequent, eat and be taken back to the nest.
 There are several different kinds of baits available, and you may have to do a little trial-and-error to find the proper bait.
 Because the ants must get back to the nest for satisfactory ant control this strategy may be incompatible with insecticide sprays which may kill worker ants before they ant can get back to the nest with the bait.
 The successful use of a bait may take several weeks or more.

 Ant Control – ants that live (nest) inside your home.

 Yes, there are some types of ants that actually establish a nest inside your home instead of merely entering to forage for food and returning outdoors.
 Ants in this category may be present year round, although they will be more active in the warmer months.
-Ant species that may live in Auckland homes include crazy ants, odorous house ants, pavement ants, pharaoh ants, thief ants, and carpenter ants.
-All of these ants may infest food products.
+All ants may infest food products.
 Spraying a residual insecticide to control foraging workers may provide only short-term control.
-Even when over 99 percent of foraging workers are killed by insecticide sprays, the ant colony may rebuild to its original numbers.
+Even if 99% of foraging workers are killed by insecticide sprays, ant colonies are able to quickly and easily rebuild to original numbers.
 Location and total destruction of the nest is the most direct way to eliminate this ant infestation.

 Ant control baits, described above, can again be a useful tool in eradicating inside-the-home ant nests, although baits may not work as well with carpenter ants as the other species mentioned.
 Again, ant workers must eat the bait, take it back to the nest, and feed to the queen and larval ants.
 This type of ant control is incompatible with treatments that prevent workers from returning to the nest with the bait.

 Unlike other home-inhabiting ants, carpenter ants cause structural damage to wood by tunnelling and nesting inside wood structures.
-However, they rarely nest in sound wood, but consistently invade wood that has become wet and started to decay.
+However, they rarely nest in sound wood, but consistently invade wet wood that has begun to decay.
 Carpenter ants are large (about 3/8 to 1/2″ long) and black or red.

 The best way to control carpenter ants that inhabit a dwelling is to find the nest and destroy it.
-Insecticide sprays inside the home will kill some of the worker ants, but unless the entire ant nest is treated, the queen will continue to produce additional members of the colony.
-Locating a nest can be difficult because nests may be in locations within the walls or roof rafters.
+Insecticide sprays inside the home will kill some of the worker ants.
+However, unless the entire ant nest is treated, the queen continues to produce additional members of the colony.
+Locating a nest can be difficult, because nests may be in locations within the walls or roof rafters.
 At this point, some homeowners may prefer to work with a professional pest control company.
-The most likely places to find carpenter ant nests are where wood has been wet and weathered, such as rotting timbers about the foundation, window sills, porches, around leaky plumbing, and in rafters under a leaky roof.
-Ant control is urgent.
+The most likely places to find carpenter ant nests are where wood is wet and weathered; such as rotting timbers about the foundation, window sills, porches, around leaky plumbing, and in rafters under a leaky roof.

 Carpenter ants are most active in the evening hours foraging for all kinds of food, both inside the house and outside.
-By following ants, you may be able to tell where the nest is.
-Because carpenter ants keep the tunnelled galleries very clean and push the sawdust and dead insect parts out small holes in the wood, a small, fresh pile of sawdust under the nest timber is the usual sign of an active carpenter ant nest.
-Once a nest is found, treatment is usually easy with either an insecticide dust or spray.
-Injection of insecticide into wall voids or the nest itself may be necessary to insure complete ant control.
+By following the ants, you may be able to tell where the nest is.
+Because carpenter ants keep the tunneled galleries very clean and push the sawdust and dead insect parts out small holes in the wood.
+A small, fresh pile of sawdust under the timber is the most common sign of an active carpenter ant nest.
+Once a nest is located, treatment is easy with either an insecticide dust or spray.
+Injection of insecticide into wall voids or the nest itself may be necessary to ensure complete ant control.

-To prevent further carpenter ant infestations, trim all trees and bushes so branches do not touch the house and correct moisture problems such as leaky roofs and plumbing.
+To prevent further carpenter ant infestations, trim all trees and bushes so branches.
+Therefore they do not touch the house and correct moisture problems such as leaky roofs and plumbing.
 Paint and/or seal exposed wood construction before it becomes wet.
 Replace previously ant-infested wood, rotted, or water-damaged wooden parts of the structure and eliminate wood/soil contacts.
-Remove dead stumps on the property and store firewood off the ground and away from the structure.
+Remove dead stumps on the property and store firewood off the ground.

 Ant Control Summary

-Infestation are not easy to ant control and different strategies should be used depending on nest location and food preferences of the ants.
-Ants can be controlled with a combination of good sanitation, removing pheromone trails, caulking entry points and eliminating active nests.
-Insecticide sprays and baits can be used to kill foraging ants and destroy nests, but strategies designed to prevent further infestations should be used in conjunction with chemical ant control treatment.
+Controlling ants with a combination of good sanitation, removing pheromone trails, caulking entry points and eliminating the active nests.
+Insecticide sprays and baits are used to kill foraging ants and destroy nests.
+Although strategies designed to prevent further infestations, should be used in conjunction with your chemical ant control treatment.